chandan4u/chandan4u/README.md

 # 👋 Hi, I'm Chandan!

-As of July 2025, I'm Senior Manager at Prudentail in Cloud Engineering team.
+As of July 2025, I'm Senior Manager at Prudential Services Sinapore in Cloud Engineering team.

 -------